lek-tin/hashnopolis/content/post/copy-list-with-random-pointer.md

 Return a deep copy of the list.

 ### Solution
+Solution 1: Insert cloned nodes in between original nodes then connect the cloned nodes
 ```python
 # Definition for singly-linked list with a random pointer.
 # class RandomListNode(object):